apadhi0115/drivers-insurance/README.md

 This application has three APIs:

-/driver/create- A POST end point allows new drivers to be created and stored /drivers -- A GET endpoint which returns a list of all existing drivers in JSON format /drivers/byDate?date=<date> -- A GET endpoint which returns a list of all drivers created after the specified date.
+/driver/create  - A POST end point allows new driver to be created and stored

+/drivers   -- A GET endpoint which returns a list of all existing drivers in JSON format

+/drivers/byDate?date=<date>  -- A GET endpoint which returns a list of all drivers created after the specified date.

   The json data are stored in a flat file